scandipwa/docs.scandipwa.com/content/docs/development.md

 ## Content is not appearing on fronted after installing ScandiPWA in running Magento instance

 Your server is not configured to execute PHP.
 Configure web server property.

+## How do I get public and private key from Magento marketplace?

+Follow the steps provided in [the offical Magento Developer Docs](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/connect-auth.html#:~:text=Click%20Access%20Keys%20in%20the,you%20can%20click%20to%20copy).

+## ERROR: 413 Request Entity Too Large when uploading Slider images

+Slider has 1 MB limit for images.
+Optimize image to be smaller than 1 MB.
+This will also boost your performance.

+## How do I recompile file on frontend?

+Restart the frontend container.

+## How can I add an image to the splash screen?

+To add an image to the splash screen you need modify config/webmanifest.config.js file.

+## Can I use ScandiPWA theme only for mobile and tablet versions of the website?

+You can do it by configuring NGINX.
+Additionally creating a separate store-view would help archive this.

+## How do I add icons to the header, for example, wishlist icon?

+You need to extend the header component and add the new icon.